Manslaughter Attorney Miami, FL

 A manslaughter charge will either be considered voluntary or involuntary:

 Are you facing voluntary or involuntary manslaughter charges?
-Act fast and contact our Miami manslaughter defense lawyers at (305) 290-1884 or contact us online.
+Act fast and contact our Miami manslaughter lawyers at (305) 290-1884 or contact us online.
 Your initial consultation is free with Beckham Solis, Attorneys at Law.

-Defenses to Manslaughter Charges
+Defenses to Manslaughter Charges in Florida

 Florida establishes manslaughter as a 2nd degree felony.
 If convicted of manslaughter, you can face incarceration for a maximum of 15 years as well as a fine of $10,000.
 For manslaughter charges that include aggravating factors, the charge will be treated as a 1st degree felony.
 Prior to a conviction, the state must assess whether the alleged offender has a criminal background.